-ExxonMobil Corp. unit XTO Energy Inc. is picking up the Fayetteville Shale natural gas assets of Petrohawk Energy Corp. for $575 million.
+Petrohawk Energy Corp. has sold its natural gas assets in the Fayetteville Shale to XTO Energy Inc., a subsidiary of ExxonMobil Corp., for $575 million, the company said.
 The deal puts ExxonMobil at No. 2 in the Fayetteville leaseholder pack.

 The acreage is located primarily in Cleburne and Van Buren counties, AR.
 The deal has an effective date of Oct.
 1, 2010.
 As of Dec.
 31, 2009, Petrohawk had estimated proved reserves in the Fayetteville of 299 Bcf.
 Current production is about 98 MMcfe/d, Petrohawk said.